 But is this actually the case?
-It turns out that there is a slight but significant difference between stock and broth.
+It turns out there is a slight but significant difference between stock and broth.

+For the most part, a stock should be an unseasoned liquid.
 Broths, on the other hand, get some seasoning.
-We add salt, some other spices like black pepper, perhaps a splash of wine — all for the purpose of making this neutral stock taste delicious and drinkable on its own.
+We add salt; some other spices, like black pepper; and perhaps a splash of wine — all for the purpose of making this neutral stock taste delicious and drinkable on its own.

-It might seem like stock will always end up salted and seasoned once it's used, and therefore saying there's a difference between the two is really just splitting hairs.
-But the point of stock is that you have control over how it gets salted and seasoned from dish to dish.
+It might seem like stock will always end up salted and seasoned once it's used, and therefore saying there's a difference between the two is really just splitting hairs, but the point of stock is that you have control over how it gets salted and seasoned from dish to dish.
 Maybe the stock will be used for poaching fish, so you only want a little or no salt.
 Maybe you'll be reducing it down to a sauce, so starting off with a salted broth will make the reduction taste too salty.
-The point is that stock is a blank slate, while an already-seasoned broth is not.
+The point is that stock is a blank slate, while an already seasoned broth is not.

-Culinary schools and passed-down kitchen wisdom will sometimes say that broth is made from meat and stock is made from bones.
+Culinary schools and passed-down kitchen wisdom say that broth is made from meat and stock is made from bones.
 Meat gives flavor, which is why it is necessary in a broth that can be eaten alone.
 Bones, cartilage, and skin have collagen, which when heated, turns into gelatin that gives a stock body and a thicker, richer texture in the mouth.

 I also see "stock" and "broth" both used to describe the same product in the grocery store, sometimes salted and sometimes not.
 Personally, if I'm not making my own, I prefer to buy brands with the least amount of sodium (salt) since that gives me the most control with my own seasoning.

 This post has been updated.
-Originally published 9/27/09.
+Originally published January 2015.

 (Image credits: Christine Gallary; Emma Christensen)